botbreeder/mudbasic/README.md

 A narrative is a user-defined statement.
 The first line is the header of the narrative.
 It declares the syntax of the statement being defined.
 In this example, `10` represents the thing the narrative is applied to.
 It's like the argument of a function.

+`0` represents the statement being defined itself (the header of the narrative).